 The more publishers are part of the ad network, the more outreach potential you will have.
 However, high numbers are usually eye-candy.
 So make sure you don’t just pay attention to the size of the network, but also to the quality of the publishers.

-Gaining access to websites such as Investing.com, Steemit, or CoinMarketCap will prove as a huge plus.
+Gaining access to websites such as Investing.com, Steemit, or CoinMarketCap will prove to be a huge plus.

 Targeting your audience by country or device, or optimizing the zones in which your banners are displayed on a website, can minimize your costs and maximize your results.